Monash-FIT3170/2025W2-Commitment/docs/MAINTENANCE.md

 After submission:
 - There will be **no designated maintainer or ongoing support**, the project will be abandoned after submission.
 - The **GitHub repository** will still remain accessible for viewing and forking.
-- Ongoing costs will not be maintained and all hosting solutions will cease to run.
+- Ongoing costs **will not be** maintained and all hosting solutions **will cease to run**.

-The following outlines the

-- The **Nectar instance will be terminated** after the semester ends as part of the student allocation lifecycle.
-- **Domain Name:** Purchased via Squarespace and linked to the app.
-  - Renewal required **annually** to maintain active access.
-  - Managed through the Commitment team email account.

 ### Costs and Responsibilities

 The below are all the related costs/responsibilities that are associated with the project.
-Note that all of these will be decomissioned/abandoned at project completion.
+**Note that all of these will be decomissioned/abandoned at project completion.**

 | Component          | Description                        | Cost                      | Responsibility                             |
 | ------------------ | ---------------------------------- | ------------------------- | ------------------------------------------ |